shlienlab/raccoon/docs/clustering.rst

 Dynamic Mesh
 ------------

-The recursion can easily become cumbersome with large datasets.
+The iterative search can easily become cumbersome with large datasets.
 Decreasing the number of explored points during the optimization, however, may hinder the convergence towards a point of absolute optimality and lead to the loss of important details.